-Now that you've loaded data into a table, you can run queries against it.
+Now that you've loaded data into a table, you can query it.
 The process is identical to the previous example, except that this time, you're querying your table instead of a public table.

 If necessary, click the Compose new query button.
 Unless you hid the query window previously, it should still be visible.

 Copy and paste the following query into the query text area.
 This query retrieves the top 5 baby names for US males in 2014.